Royal School of Military Engineering: 20th century

-In 1993 Battlefield Engineer Wing moved from Chatham to Minley.
+21st century

 In 2006 the Defence Animal Centre came under the command of the RSME Group.
 Since then the Defence Explosive Ordnance Disposal, Munitions and Search Training Regiment, and the Defence Counter Chemical Biological Radiological and Nuclear Centre have all joined the RSME Group.

-The Royal Corps of Army Music also moved to Minley as part of the RSME Group in 2021.
+The Royal Corps of Army Music moved to Minley as part of the RSME Group in 2021.

+On 24 July 2024 an officer in uniform was attacked by a solo knifeman outside the Brompton Barracks.
+It was reported in Medway Magistrates’ Court documents the next day that Lieutenant Colonel Mark Teeton was the victim of an attack by Anthony Esan.
+On 26 July a Nigerian news outlet claimed Esan was a 24 year old Nigerian, and said he had been charged with attempted murder.
+Esan's uncle was interviewed and said his nephew had traveled to the UK "to seek better opportunities".

 Curriculum history

 Some of the original subjects taught and innovations included:

 Field fortification This was the original course of instruction and covered: field defence, siege works, bridging, demolition.
 Railway work was introduced in the 1830s.

 Survey First introduced in 1833, covered Technical Surveying and Military Topography.
-This led to officers and soldiers conducting surveys (e.g. India 1820–1947, Palestine 1865–83, and Uganda railway 1890s) and boundary commissions throughout the world (e.g. North American 1843 and 1858, Russo-Afghan 1884, Gambia 1890, Kenya 1892 and Chile-Argentine 1902).
+This led to officers and soldiers conducting surveys (e.g. India 1820–1947, Palestine 1865–83, and Uganda Railway 1890s) and boundary commissions throughout the world (e.g. North American 1843 and 1858, Russo-Afghan 1884, Gambia 1890, Kenya 1892 and Chile-Argentine 1902).

 Electricity First introduced in the 1830s, covered battery construction, telegraphy, firing of mines, and electric light (search-lights).

 Photography and Chemistry First introduced in the early 1850s just before the Crimean War (1854–56) because its potential as a method of photo-reconnaissance was seen.
-Captain (later Sir) William de Wiveleslie Abney RE, whilst acting as department head in the 1870s, invented the photolithographic process called 'Papyrotype'.
+Captain (later Sir) William de Wiveleslie Abney, whilst acting as department head in the 1870s, invented the photolithographic process called 'Papyrotype'.

 Lithography First introduced into the curriculum in the 1850s.
 It was invented in 1798 as a method of printing using stones.

 Diving and Submarine mining This subject was of a personal interest to Pasley, who introduced it in 1838.
 To trained divers in coast defence, underwater demolition and guided torpedoes.

 Estimating and Building Construction First introduced in the 1830s and included: building materials, sewerage, drainage, ventilation, gas and water supply, building design and architecture.
 Architecture was introduced in 1825.

 Ballooning First introduced in the 1860s as a means of aerial reconnaissance.
 After the Anglo-Boer war (1899–1902) developments shifted from air balloons to fixed-wing aircraft, which eventually led to the formation of the Royal Flying Corps in 1912 and the Royal Air Force in 1918.

 Mechanics Brought about with the adaptation of the steam engine for military purposes in the 1870s; this gave rise to the interest in railways, which led to the formation of the Royal Engineers Transport Section responsible for railways, waterways and ports.